Boreal

 Bukhari 52.196

-That it was extortion is evident in Moududi’s explanation as to why the following verse was sent down, probably after Allah sanctioned the extortion by making it a tax to help the poor participate in Muhammad’s war on His Behalf.
+That it was extortion is evident in Moududi’s explanation as to why the following verse was sent down.

 49:6 O believers, if a sinner brings you a piece of news, make sure you do not cause some people distress unwittingly, and so regret subsequently what you have done.